 Vibration analysis technique is capable of identifying almost all the faults that a machine can have.
 As a result, occasionally analysis need complementary methods to confirm a diagnosis.
 The following are the most common faults that vibration analysis identifies:

-Vibration Experts and developpers have done Great efforts to create functions that solve the few limitations of vibration analysis, however, there are still some issues that we are unable to see through vibration analysis.
+Vibration Experts and developers have done great efforts to create functions that solve the few limitations of vibration analysis, however, there are still some issues that we are unable to see through vibration analysis.

 Ultra-low frequencies: Although it is possible to measure very low frequencies, they are often ignored because they require long samples which are not done in a normal route.